Summer All-Day Writing & Scholarship Events

 Dr. Christine Yeh, Professor of Counseling Psychology at the School of Education, has taught mixed methods and completed numerous projects employing a sequential mixed methods design.

 Monday Afternoon, May 20th 1–4 p.m.

-This workshop focused on qualitative data analysis is designed for faculty who have collected (or are about to collect) qualitative data and are now trying to figure out what to do next.
-The first half of the workshop will cover some popularly used data analysis methods such as grounded theory, thematic analysis, and discourse analysis.
-We’ll do some initial analysis using a “data session” model that is often used by discourse/conversation analysts (but really can be used by anyone doing qualitative coding).
-In the second half of the workshop, we’ll cover some technologies for qualitative analysis with special emphasis on Dedoose: a cloud-based (and desktop) qualitative data analysis software that is reasonably priced and allows for team coding.
+This workshop focused on qualitative data analysis was designed for faculty who have collected (or are about to collect) qualitative data and are trying to figure out what to do next.
+The first half of the workshop covered popularly used data analysis methods such as grounded theory, thematic analysis, and discourse analysis.
+Participants did some initial analysis using a “data session” model often used by discourse/conversation analysts (but really can be used by anyone doing qualitative coding).
+The second half of the workshop covered some technologies for qualitative analysis with special emphasis on Dedoose: a cloud-based (and desktop) qualitative data analysis software that is reasonably priced and allows for team coding.